gradescope/autograder_samples/python/README.md

 - Python 2.7+/3+
 - gradescope-utils provides annotations for setting point values for tests, and running tests with a JSON output.
 - subprocess32 is a convenient backport of Python 3.2's subprocess module.
 Used in one of the tests to communicate with an instance of the REPL to verify that it responds to input correctly.

+### Python 3

-- **Python 3 Users:** Make sure to use `pip3` and `python3` when writing your code, because our autograder base image does include Python 2 as well, which are currently the defaults for `pip` and `python`.
+Make sure to use `pip3` and `python3` when writing your code, because our autograder base image does include Python 2 as well, which are currently the defaults for `pip` and `python`.

 ## Example Test